allpix-squared/allpix-squared/src/modules/ElectricFieldReader/README.md

 The reader provides the following models for electric fields:

 - For **constant** electric fields it add a constant electric field in the z-direction towards the pixel implants.
-This is not very physical but might aid in developing and testing new charge propagation algorithms.
+This is not physical but might aid in developing and testing new charge propagation algorithms.

 - For **linear** electric fields, the field has a constant slope determined by the bias voltage and the depletion voltage.
   The sensor is depleted either from the implant or the back side, the direction of the electric field depends on the sign of